anton2920/alef-plan9port/README.md

 After building a compiler and loader, you can start writing programs.
 If you want to use Alef's full potential, you'll also need to build a runtime, which provides support for guarded sections, `alloc`/`unalloc`, `alt`,  `par`, `proc`, `task` primitives as well as for a channel type and its operations.

-There is a [make.sh](make.sh) script available to build/clean everything at once: bootstrap libraries, toolchain, `libA`, `libbio`, test programs and examples from [user guide](doc/ug.pdf).
+There is a [make.sh](make.sh) script available to build/clean everything at once: bootstrap libraries, toolchain, `libA`, `libbio`, `libmach`, Alef libraries, test programs and examples from [user guide](doc/ug.pdf).
 Provide `-v` flag to see actual commands as they are running.

 # Limitations